PacificBiosciences/HiFi-16S-workflow/README.md

   --vsearch_cpu    Number of threads for VSEARCH taxonomy classification (default: 8) --cutadapt_cpu    Number of threads for primer removal using cutadapt (default: 16) --outdir    Output directory name (default: "results") --vsearch_db	Location of VSEARCH database (e.g. silva-138-99-seqs.qza can be
-                downloaded from QIIME database) --vsearch_tax    Location of VSEARCH database taxonomy (e.g. silva-138-99-tax.qza can be downloaded from QIIME database) --silva_db   Location of Silva 138 database for taxonomy classification --gtdb_db    Location of GTDB r202 for taxonomy classification --refseq_db    Location of RefSeq+RDP database for taxonomy classification --skip_primer_trim    Skip all primers trimming (switch off cutadapt and DADA2 primers removal) (default: trim with cutadapt)
+                downloaded from QIIME database) --vsearch_tax    Location of VSEARCH database taxonomy (e.g. silva-138-99-tax.qza can be downloaded from QIIME database) --silva_db   Location of Silva 138 database for taxonomy classification --gtdb_db    Location of GTDB r202 for taxonomy classification --refseq_db    Location of RefSeq+RDP database for taxonomy classification --skip_primer_trim    Skip all primers trimming (switch off cutadapt and DADA2 primers removal) (default: trim with cutadapt) --colorby    Columns in metadata TSV file to use for coloring the MDS plot in HTML report (default: condition)
 ```

 To test the pipeline, run this example below.
 Note that the path of the database needs